 I typically wear my snow boots, winter coat, and biggest scarf on the flight.
 I can almost always stuff the coat into the overhead bin, or use it on the freezing cold flight as a blanket or pillow.
 It’s usually been much better to have it with me than to have it packed for this reason.

 When it comes to jackets, I suggest bringing the one that most suits the weather you’re likely to encounter.
 If I know I’m going to be in temperatures well below freezing, I tend to bring along my puffy red jacket.
 It has kept me warm in -30 F previously.
+When it comes to how to pack carry on luggage in winter, this is perhaps the most space-saving tip.

 However on my recent trip to the Christmas markets, the temperatures were mostly just around freezing or above, so I stuck to my more stylish wool coat and layered sweaters underneath.